ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-4. How can you select the first three characters of the first name from the Worker table?
+Q. How can you select the first three characters of the first name from the Worker table?

 <details ><summary><b>Answer</b></summary>
     <p>